Do you frequently glance around the room, only feel like people staring right at you?

 Is it at the doctor’s when someone is trying to let you know that it’s your turn to go in?

-You may not have recognised it at the moment, but there could have been a very good reason someone was staring at you.
+You may not have recognized it at the moment, but there could have been a very good reason someone was staring at you.

 There’s a good chance they were trying to tell you something.